 Scott coordinates and/or serves on five state or district Technical Advisory Committees (TAC) for assessment, accountability and educator evaluation.
 He has served on multiple National Research Council (NRC) committees including to support designs for next generation science assessments, investigating the issues and challenges associated with incorporating value-added measures in educational accountability systems, and outlining best practices in state assessment systems.

 Scott has published dozens of articles in peer-reviewed journals and edited volumes; he also regularly presents his work at the national conferences of the American Educational Research Association (AERA), National Council on Measurement in Education (NCME) and the Council of Chief State School Officers (CCSSO).
-In addition, Scott serves his community as Chair of the Rye (NH) School Board.
+In addition, Scott serves his community as a member of the Rye (NH) School Board.

-Prior to joining the Center for Assessment in early 2003, Scott was most recently the Director of Assessment and Accountability for the Wyoming Department of Education; he began his career as a field biologist and high school science teacher.
+Prior to joining the Center for Assessment in early 2003, Scott was the Director of Assessment and Accountability for the Wyoming Department of Education; he began his career as a field biologist and high school science teacher.

 Scott received a Ph.D. from the University of Colorado Boulder with a concentration in Measurement and Evaluation.

 Scott Marion is a national leader in designing innovative and comprehensive assessment systems to support instructional and accountability uses and is working to better conceptualize and implement high-quality balanced systems of assessment and accountability.

 Marion, S.F.
 (2018).
 The opportunities and challenges of a systems approach to assessment.
 Educational Measurement: Issues and Practice, 37, 1, 45-48.

 Rothman, R. & Marion, S.F.
 (2016).
 The next generation of state assessment and accountability.
 Kappan, 97, 8, 34-37.